wmannis/wsa-cl-cheatsheet/README.md

-# Common Lisp Cheat-sheet
+# Common Lisp Cheat-sheets

 Slime helps me for most of the basics, but for certain complex things I'd not have have to resort to the spec unless I'm doing something hairy.

-Needless to say, this is a personal and probably eccentric list.
-It's only it git so I can sync across machines.
+Needless to say, these are personal and probably eccentric lists.
+They're only it git so I can sync across machines.